MasonPhonLab/MAPS/README.md

 # Required packages

 The required package are listed in the `requirements.txt` file.
 They can be installed using `pip install -r requirements.txt`.

+# Citation

+If you use this package in your work, please cite the associated paper:

+Kelley, M., Perry, S. & Tucker, B. (2024).
+The Mason-Alberta Phonetic Segmenter: a forced alignment system based on deep neural networks and interpolation. *Phonetica, 81*(5), 451-508. [https://doi.org/10.1515/phon-2024-0015](https://doi.org/10.1515/phon-2024-0015)